D&D Review: 5 DM Questions to Help Decide If Tomb of Annihilation Should Be Your Next Adventure

 What’s the worst bit?

 The beginning of the story is the weakest part and seems a little forced.
-DMs will have to come up with imaginative ways to get their players’ buy-in into the story, and for a book that is brim full of interesting ideas and innovative encounters, this seems a little short-sighted.
+DMs will have to come up with imaginative ways to get their players’ buy-in into the story.
+For a book that is brim full of interesting ideas and innovative encounters, this seems a little short-sighted.
 The main problem is that players have very little reason to help the wizened old lady asking them to go to Chult in the first place.
 What’s more, the campaign takes quite a bit of time to really get going.
 While there is a lot to do in Port Nyanzaru, it can be difficult to know how to set your party on the right track without railroading them.

 What extras are there that I can use in future campaigns?